-Offering high-quality and affordable healthcare

-Investment type Convertible Debt

-Location Kenya Year founded 2011

-Founders Stephanie Koczela;

-Nicholas Sowden

-Sector Health pendahealth.com

-Middle- and lower-income Kenyan populations struggle to access high-quality and affordable healthcare, because of poor-quality public clinics and few profitable and scalable private clinic solutions.
+Offering high-quality and affordable healthcare Investment type Convertible Debt Location Kenya Year founded 2011 Founders Stephanie Koczela; Nicholas Sowden Sector Health pendahealth.com The need Middle- and lower-income Kenyan populations struggle to access high-quality and affordable healthcare, because of poor-quality public clinics and few profitable and scalable private clinic solutions.
 The public health sector is constrained in terms of budget, number of healthcare professionals as well as equipment and drugs.
 This results in long wait times, varying quality of healthcare provision, and generally poor customer experience.

-Penda Health provides high quality, accessible and affordable healthcare to the mass market.
+The solution Penda Health provides high quality, accessible and affordable healthcare to the mass market.
 The company is currently operating a network of 21 medical centres that are conveniently located in major hubs targeting lower- and middle-income patients.
 Penda offers comprehensive out-patient services, including general and specialist consultations, lab services, pharmacy services, antenatal care, vaccinations etc. In 2021, the company continued to expand their service delivery channels by becoming a licensed telehealth provider.
-Penda recorded a total of 110,000 telehealth consultations during the year.

-21 medical centres

-303,020 patient visits in 2021 alone

-1 millionth patient served in 2021

-110,000 telehealth consultations

-US\$12 per consultation COVID-19 vaccines delivered after collaboration with the Ministry of Health to expand vaccine distribution in lower income areas

-"Optimizer is the kind of investor that entrepreneurs dream about - they have strong relationships in the sector and smart leadership on the ground locally.
+Penda recorded a total of 110,000 telehealth consultations during the year. <image> Impact metrics after collaboration with the Ministry of Health to expand vaccine distribution in lower income areas "Optimizer is the kind of investor that entrepreneurs dream about - they have strong relationships in the sector and smart leadership on the ground locally.
 They really walk the journey with their portfolio companies - digging in on strategy, providing connections, and providing moral support along the way.
 I'm delighted to have them as part of our investor group."
 Stephanie Koczela, CEO & Co-founder, Penda Health.
-Impact highlights

-& Kasha

-Improving women's access to health and hygiene products through e-commerce

-Investment type Equity Location Rwanda, Kenya Year founded 2016 Founders Joanna Bischel, kasha.rw, kasha.co.ke
+& Kasha Improving women's access to health and hygiene products through e-commerce Investment type Equity Location Rwanda, Kenya Year founded 2016 Founders Joanna Bischel, Amanda Arch Sector Health kasha.rw, kasha.co.ke The need Women in emerging markets struggle to access high-quality menstrual and sexual health products.

-Amanda Arch

-Sector Health

-Women in emerging markets struggle to access high-quality menstrual and sexual health products.
 They often encounter social stigma, stockouts, and counterfeit products - especially related to sexual and reproductive health products.
 This has far-reaching negative impact.
 For example, one out of ten girls across Africa drop out of school due to inadequate menstrual care, and young women across the continent are the single largest demographic of HIV-infected people globally.
 In addition, in SSA, 25% (highest proportion globally) of women of reproductive age have unmet need for contraception.
-12

-Kasha is an e-commerce platform improving women's access to health, hygiene, and self-care products in East Africa.
+The solution Kasha is an e-commerce platform improving women's access to health, hygiene, and selfcare products in East Africa.
 The company sells a range of menstrual care products, contraceptives, pharmaceuticals, and beauty products via its own platform.
 Kasha aims to act as a trusted source of information around women's products and operates in close cooperation with selected health partners.
 Kasha's products and services are accessible through the web platform, as well as with a basic phone, and via an agent network to serve women in rural areas.
 The agent network has played a key role as an education channel providing information on menstrual health, contraception and personal care to the communities they serve.